Hollande likely to shrug off "shock therapy" review

-PARIS French industrialist Louis Gallois called for a patriotic effort to support shock therapy to reverse declining competitiveness on Monday as he handed in a review the Socialist government commissioned but is unlikely to heed.

-Gallois said his report prescribes slashing 30 billion euros ($38.54 billion) off payroll taxes and loosening labour laws to reverse a long decline in industrial competitiveness that has eaten away at exports and bled factory jobs.
+PARIS The French government is expected to largely brush aside a review on Monday that will prescribe slashing payroll taxes and loosening labour laws to reverse a long slide in competitiveness that has eaten away at exports and bled factory jobs.

-The widely leaked recommendations have set frustrated industry heads against a government reluctant to shift part of the tax burden from employers to households which are already struggling with rampant unemployment and an austerity budget.

-Gallois said the 22 recommendations set out in a review to be detailed to media later in the day were tough but necessary.
+Any expectations that the widely-leaked government-commissioned report by industrialist Louis Gallois could spur big reforms have been snuffed out in advance by the Socialist government which has ruled out "shock therapy" proposals.

 Industry leaders, who say shouldering some of the highest labour charges in the world puts them at a disadvantage against foreign rivals and is the cause of a ballooning trade deficit, have joined forces to demand a radical shake-up.

-Gallois suggests slicing 20 billion euros off employers' social contributions and 10 billion off those paid by workers, and compensating with spending cuts and higher consumption taxes.
+The Gallois report, to be released to the media on Monday afternoon, will suggest hacking 30 billion euros ($38.54 billion) off payroll contributions over two to three years and balancing that with public spending cuts and higher consumption taxes, according to leaks in French media.

-As the proposals leaked out in recent days, President Francois Hollande snuffed out any expectations of radical reforms by ruling out any "shock" measures.

-His aides say raising taxes on households is out of the question when the country is grappling with its toughest austerity budget in years to meet deficit-cutting goals.
+But President Francois Hollande's aides say shifting more of the tax burden onto households is out of the question at a time when the country is grappling with its toughest austerity budget in years in order to meet deficit-cutting goals.

 "This report is a contribution.
 It's the government that governs," cautioned Social Economy Minister Benoit Hamon.

-Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a "competitiveness pact".
+Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a "competitiveness pact" to put French industry on the road to recovery.

 "A shock causes trauma whereas a pact reassures," Finance Minister Pierre Moscovici explained last week.